What is Mobile DSP and Why You Need It for Your Programmatic Advertising?

 2. Access to hundreds of traffic sources in one interface

 Programmatic demand-side platforms sell inventory coming from a wide array of SSPs.
 The latter, in turn, carry out direct connections with ad exchanges, sites and mobile apps all over the world.
-As a result, after signing up for only one DSP you receive uncontested access to quality traffic sources all across the globe.
+As a result, after signing up for only one mobile DSP you receive uncontested access to quality traffic sources all across the globe.

 3. Deep audience targeting

-DSPs enhance their functionality with users data to help media buyers target specific audiences and hit potential customers with highly personalized messages.
+Mobile DSP enhance their functionality with users data to help media buyers target specific audiences and hit potential customers with highly personalized messages.
 Not all ad networks provide advertisers with this crucial feature, and some of them ask for extra fees for this service.

 4. Instant stats featured in the dashboard